 The Bee yard was visited approximately once a week and utilized a modified summary version of 910531Hive Inspection Sheet.pdf found on the NESARE.org website.(see attached).

-Data and the Varroa mites counts have been analyzed and interpreted by the technical advisor.
-As a cooperator of this study, Dr. Nancy Ostiguy, entomologist of Penn State University, has been a helpful and contributing advisor regarding aspects of honey bee health and procedure.
-I have met with her twice at PSU campus and have had numerous exchanges with her via email and telephone.
+At this time collected results and the Varroa mites counts have not been completely analyzed and interpreted by the technical advisor and will be available at the time of the Final Report.
+As a cooperator of this study, Dr. Nancy Ostiguy, entomologist, has been a helpful and contributing advisor regarding aspects of honey bee health and procedure.
+I have met with her twice at PSU campus and have had numerous exchanges with her via email.